Vice-President (Resources) and Chief Financial Officer

-Enquiries into items of property lost on campus may be made at the Campus HiQ.
-Any property found on campus should also be handed in at the Campus HiQ where details of the find will be recorded.
+Enquiries into items of property lost on campus may be made through HiQ and Library Services.
+Any property found on campus should also be handed in at the HiQ and Library Services where details of the find will be recorded.
 The item will be held by the University until claimed or sent for disposal.

 Safety surrounding the handling and movement of cash can be maintained by the anticipation, recognition and appraisal of a crime risk and by taking steps to remove or reduce such risk.

 Approved procedures related to the safe handling and movement of cash are available from the Security Manager.

 Parking at QUT is restricted due to space limitations.
 Parking on campus and at QUT's external sites is governed by the Queensland University of Technology Act (1998), Schedule 1 Part 2.
 To optimise use and ensure the fair allocation of parking spaces, regulations apply 24 hours a day and seven days a week with relating penalties.
 Overdue penalties may be referred to the State Penalties Enforcement Registry (SPER), a division of the Office of State Revenue.

 Parking Services in Facilities Management is responsible for the administration of the University's parking policy which is available on the Facilities Management website.

 Bicycles must be parked in approved bicycle racks where it is recommended that they be secured with D clamps.
 Segways should also be secured in bicycle - transportation storage facilities.
 For safety, and to protect University property, bicycles and Segways are not permitted in buildings, building foyers or elevators.